 We will continue the NILS-LSA to investigate the natural course of aging and the changes that lead to disease.
-The second wave examination was completed in May 2002.
+The third wave examination was completed in May 2004.
 The participants will be examined every 2 years.
 The cohort of the NILS-LSA is a dynamic cohort, that is, new subjects participate in the study instead of those who do not attend their next examination.
 Participants who move out of the area are to be followed up by telephone interview or postal questionnaire.
 Medical records of the participants who die during follow-up will be checked to find out the cause of death.

-We are collaborating with other research facilities in Japan and other countries as shown in Fig. 5.
 Extensive tests and examinations should be repeated in longitudinal studies on aging.
 However, it is actually impossible to repeat many tests and examinations in multiple research facilities with the same protocols and methods.
-There are no comprehensive longitudinal studies on aging that have been followed up for a long period by multi-center collaboration in the U.S. or other countries.
+Thus, there are almost no comprehensive longitudinal studies on aging that have been followed up for a long period by multi-center collaboration in the U.S. or other countries.

 However, cohort studies with common end points such as dementia and disturbance of ADL are also important for aging studies.

-Relatively large number of subjects and cases during follow-up need to get significant analysis results.
+For these studies, a relatively large number of subjects and cases during follow-up will be required to get significant analysis results.

 Comparative studies of the aging process accounting for regional and cultural differences between northern and southern areas, or between urban and rural areas, are also important.
-In these comparative studies, the number of common examinations and tests should be limited and measuring errors of each test and examination should be small.
+In these comparative studies, the number of common examinations and tests should be limited.
 The study design should be a cross-sectional or short-term longitudinal study, considering the difficulties involved continuing and repeating the examinations in all facilities with same protocols.
-An international comparative study collaborating with the Baltimore Longitudinal Study of Aging (BLSA) at the National Institute on Aging (NIA) in the U.S. is also planned.